LIFE IS WHAT YOU MAKE OF IT ….. WAVES ARE FOR SURFING.

-- Addressing psychology being an NLP master practitioner (2011) – these techniques have developed and are used widely by many working in the sports field to facilitate individuals to reach their full potential.
+- Addressing psychology as an NLP master practitioner (2011) – these techniques have developed and are used widely by many working in the sports field to facilitate individuals to reach their full potential.

-- Approaching fitness by following a process of working from the basis of good posture using specialist knowledge as a Biomechanics Coach (2013) – assessing individuals in order to find movement restrictions.
+- Approaching fitness by systematically working from the basis of good posture using specialist knowledge as a Biomechanics Coach (2013) – assessing individuals in order to find movement restrictions.

-- Working on stabilising posture – through qualification Pilates Instruction (2002)
+- Working on stabilising posture – through qualifications in Pilates Instruction (2002)

 - Strengthening as a qualified Personal Trainer (1998), so looking at every angle to get the best success in a rigorous programming regime.

-- Attended many short courses in coaching, personality profiling, leadership and furthering education
+- Attended many additional courses in coaching, personality profiling, leadership and furthering education

-- Worked as a facilitator in management change programs
+- Worked as a facilitator in management/ leadership and change programs

 Emma has come from a competitive sports background, where she has mostly had a position of responsibility and leadership on various round the world racing campaigns as well as captaining many other sports teams: